JinhaKimGH/Basketball-Court-Finder/README.md

 # 🏀 Basketball-Court-Finder

-This app finds basketball courts around a given location, and allows users to rate them.
+This app finds basketball courts around a given location, and allows users to leave reviews.

-This app gets basketball courts, its data, and creates the map using the OpenStreetMap (OSM) API, geocodes and reverse geocodes using the Nominatim API, and utilizes Firebase for a database.
+This app gets basketball courts, its data, and creates the map using the OpenStreetMap (OSM) API, and geocodes and reverse geocodes using the Nominatim API.

 ## 🔗 Website Link